CAMMA-public/cholectrack20/README.md

 # Usage
-Use the [`conversion.py`](utils/conversion.py) to convert the JSON annotation to your preferred format, e.g. MOTChallenge, COCO, TAO, etc., and you can use the corresponding dataloader.
+Use the [`conversion.py`](utils/conversion.py) to convert the JSON annotation to your preferred format, e.g. MOTChallenge, COCO, TAO, etc., and you can use their corresponding dataloader.

 <br />